Christopher Fry: Major works

 and then performed by the Next Stage Company directed by Joan White at Chelsea Old Church, November 1988, and at Whitby Abbey in Yorkshire, June 1989.
 Further productions followed in London and Oxford.

 His last play, A Ringing Of Bells, was commissioned by his old school, Bedford Modern School, and performed there in 2000.
 The following year, a new production was performed at the National Theatre.

 In later life Fry lived in the village of East Dean in West Sussex, and died, from natural causes, in Chichester in 2005.
 His wife, Phyllis, whom he married in 1936, died in 1987.
 He was survived by their son, Tam.

 Revivals

 Revivals of his plays include a staged reading of The Lady's Not For Burning at the National Theatre in 2001 as one of the 100 best plays of the 20th century, with actors Alex Jennings, Prunella Scales and Samuel West.
-West went on to produce The Lady’s Not For Burning at Chichester Festival Theatre's Minerva Theatre in 2002 with Nancy Carroll and Benjamin Whitrow.
+West went on to produce The Lady’s Not For Burning at Chichester Festival Theatre's Minerva Theatre in 2002 with Nancy Carroll, Alan Cox and Benjamin Whitrow.
 In 2007, it was performed in a new production at the Finborough Theatre, London.

 Ring Round The Moon was revived at the Theatre Royal Haymarket 1967-68. starring John Standing and Angela Thorne.
 In 2008, it was revived again, directed by Sean Mathias, once again starring Angela Thorne, graduating from the role of young Diana to the wheelchair-using Madame Desmortes.
 Other cast members included JJ Feild, Joanna David, Belinda Lang, John Ramm and Leigh Lawson.